 Our success, competitive position and potential future revenues will depend in part on our ability to protect our intellectual property.
 If either we, Albert Einstein College of Medicine or our other collaborators fail to file, prosecute or maintain certain patents, our competitors could market products that contain features and clinical benefits similar to those of our products, and demand for our products could decline as a result.
-In January 2003, the U.S. Patent and Trademark Office disclosed that a law firm for an unidentified third-party filed requests for an Ex Parte Reexamination related to certain claims on patents we exclusively licensed from Albert Einstein College of Medicine.
-An adverse outcome of the reexamination process could result in loss of claims of these patents that pertain to certain drugs we currently have under development.
+In January 2003, the U.S. Patent and Trademark Office, or PTO, disclosed that a law firm for an unidentified third-party filed requests for an Ex Parte Reexamination related to certain claims on patents we exclusively licensed from Albert Einstein College of Medicine and reexaminations are pending in the PTO.
+In each of the reexaminations, the PTO has issued a first/initial office action and responses to those office actions have been filed.
+In certain of the reexaminations, the PTO has issued a second/final office actions in which the PTO affirmed the patentability of certain claims related to uses of the drugs under development and maintained rejections with respect to other claims.
+We intend to file an appropriate response to those office actions.
+We cannot provide any assurance as to the outcome of any ongoing PTO proceedings.
+An adverse outcome of the reexamination process could result in loss of claims of these patents that pertain to certain drugs we currently have under development and could have a material adverse impact on our future revenues.